paritoshkroy/nimble-virtual-2020/README.md

 cModel <- compileNimble(model)
 ```

-Note that to run on Windows under R 4.0, you will need our most recent version, 0.9.1.

 If that runs without error, you're all set.
-If not, please see the troubleshooting tips and email me directly if you can't get things going.
+If not, please see the troubleshooting tips and email nimble.stats@gmail.com directly if you can't get things going.

+In general we encourage you to update to the most recent version of NIMBLE, 0.9.1.
+IMPORTANT: for those of you using R 4.0 under Windows, you MUST use version 0.9.1.